lucasfantacuzzi/RPGit/README.md

 ## ⚔️ Concept

-- **Citadel 🏰** → a central hub/organization where multiple campaigns live.
+- **Guild 🏰** → a central hub/organization where multiple campaigns live.
 - **Campaigns 🎯** → represent a project or epic within the citadel.
 - **Dungeons 🕸️** → repositories inside a campaign, each with its own quests and bosses.
 - **Bosses 👹** → milestones that need to be defeated (with HP, loot and phases).